ssola/monachus/README.md

 **Tokenizer**
 _____________

 Do you need to tokenize a string?
 Monachus can do it for you!
 We support a lot of languages, Japanese included!
-But if your language is not supported you can create your own Tokenizer easily, let's see how it works.
+But if your language is not supported... relax!
+You can create your own adapters in order to tokenize different languages.

 Let's do a simple example: